 Our version of the side clamping style of honing guide is solidly machined from Stainless Steel, with a Bronze bearing.

-It features removable jaws: replacement jaws are available for Chisels 3/16" and under, tall jaws for Mortise Chisels, long jaws for very short blades and angled jaws for Skew Blades.
+The Honing Guide features removable jaws: it comes with a standard pair of jaws that fit most of our blades, and additional jaws are available (sold separately) for Chisels 3/16" and under, tall jaws for Mortise Chisels, long jaws for very short blades and angled jaws for Skew Blades.
 We have designed these jaws for our blades and chisels, not other makers'.

 For information on angle setting, click on the "Use" tab above.